-9 Places to Embrace Winter
+9 Places to Embrace Winter in 2019

 Blinded by holiday hubbub and an unseasonably warm autumn, we nearly forgot that winter was inching ever closer.
-Once we realized it though, we busted out the hot cocoa and got to drafting the 9 best winter trips we could think of, from sleeping under the Arctic twilight in a private igloo, to breaking out the skates on an Olympic ice rink.
+Once we realized it though, we busted out the hot cocoa and got to drafting the nine best winter trips we could think of, from sleeping under the Arctic twilight in a private igloo, to breaking out the skates on an Olympic ice rink.

 Quebec City, Canada